mythril-forge/homebrew-classes/docs/homebrew/classes/rogue.md

 By 11th level, you have refined your chosen skills until they approach perfection.
 Whenever you make an ability check that lets you add your proficiency bonus, you can roll 1d10 + 10 in place of your regular 1d20.

 ## Blindsense
-Starting at 14th level, you gain blindsense.
+Starting at 14th level, you gain blindsense so long as you can see, hear, and smell.
+You can detect hidden and invisible creatures that are not visible to the naked eye, and can treck through pitch darkness.

 ## Slippery Mind
 By 15th level, you have acquired great mental dexterity.
 You gain proficiency in Wisdom saving throws.